-Our eSafety policy explains how we try to keep pupils safe in school and protect and educate pupils in the safe use of technology.
+The schools' eSafety policies explain how we try to keep pupils safe in school and protect and educate pupils in the safe use of technology.
 Pupils are not permitted to bring their own electronic devices into school.
 Parents are invited to attend an annual eSafety parent meeting and information relating to the safe use of technology regularly features in our weekly newsletters.